wil-gerard/wil-gerard/README.md

 ### Hey folks 👋, I'm Wil:

-a JavaScript developer with a background in graphic design.
-I love connecting and collaborating with others to bring ideas to life with code.
-Feel free to reach out!
+a software engineer and full-stack JavaScript developer with a background in graphic design and photography

 Learn more about what I'm up to at [wilgerard.com](https://www.wilgerard.com/)